 Step 5: Look at two bands below 300 nm

-Simple ketones, acids, esters, and other compounds containing both π systems and unshared electrons pairs show two absorptions of one n→π* transition at a longer wavelength below 300 nm, which is generally of two intensities and another π→π* transition at a shorter wavelength below 250 nm, which is of high intensity.
+Simple ketones, acids, esters, and other compounds containing both π systems and unshared electron pairs show two absorptions of one n→π* transition at a longer wavelength below 300 nm, which is generally of two intensities, and another π→π* transition at a shorter wavelength below 250 nm, which is of high intensity.

 Step 6: Look at the absorption band in the visible region

-If compounds contain a long chain conjugated system or a polycyclic aromatic chromophore, these are likely to show absorption in the visible range( above 400 nm) and are colored.
-The nonaromatic systems, generally for four to five conjugated chromophores also show absorption in the visible region.
+If compounds contain a long chain conjugated system or a polycyclic aromatic chromophore, these are likely to show absorption in the visible range( above 400 nm) and be colored.
+The nonaromatic systems, generally for four to five conjugated chromophores, also show absorption in the visible region.

-In this way, the Uv spectrum just gives little information about the chemical structure but if we combined it with IR, Mass, and NMR spectral data it becomes a great technique for structural elucidation.
+In this way, the UV spectrum just gives little information about the chemical structure, but if we combine it with IR, Mass, and NMR spectral data, it becomes a great technique for structural elucidation.